 Use New RefWorks to save, organize, and keep track of references found online, in Orbis (the Yale Library catalog), and in library databases (such as Articles+, JSTOR, ProQuest).

 How to add references from the Internet

 Install the Save to RefWorks browser plugin first.

 After the browser plugin is installed, make sure you're logged in.
 Go to a webpage that contains a citation or information about a citation.
 On your browser's favorites toolbar, select save to RefWorks.
 You can select the citation(s) you want, edit them if necessary, and add them to your RefWorks collection.

-In the left sidebar, select search databases.
-Run a search.
-Select the results you want to add, and select import.
-This feature is good for adding known references to your RefWorks collection; for broad searches about a topic, you may want to use the search and filter features of your favorite database.
+This feature is good for adding known references to your RefWorks collection.
+For broad searches about a topic, you may want to use the search and filter features of your favorite database.
 Some external databases, like JSTOR, even have a built-in export-to-RefWorks feature.

 This is a last resort!
 It's better to import references than to create them.

 How to open the RefWorks sidebar in Google Docs

 How to insert a reference in Google Docs